-The spouse visa uk fee of £1,523 for outside applications and £1,033 for inside applications does not include some other services that you may want to consider.
+The spouse visa UK fee of £1,846 for out-of-country applications and £1,048 for in-country applications does not include some other additional services that you may want to consider.

-If you want your visa processed as soon as possible, you can consider the Priority visa service.
+If you want your visa processed sooner rather than later, you can consider the Priority visa service – depending on availability.

-This service costs, on average, £573 and will put your application “at the front queue at every stage of the decision-making process”.
+When this service resumes, this service will cost, on average, £500, and will put your application “at the front queue at every stage of the decision-making process

-There are, however, some people who should probably not use the priority visa service, including those who have :
+There are, however, some people who are advised to not use the priority visa service, including those who have :